nathmota/funda-analysis/docs/index.md

 ![pg5](reports/pg5.png)

 - Regarding age, 57,78% of properties are **less than 50 years old**
-- The overall **average age** of houses in the country is **44.81** years old
+- The overall **average age** of houses in the country is **€44.81** years old
-- The overall **average price per square meter** is **4,299.06** euros
+- The overall **average price per square meter** is **€4,299.06**
-- The median is 3,992.00 euros
+- The median is €3,992.00
-- With a standard deviation of 1,666.63 euros, it can be concluded that 96.52% of properties fall within the range of 2.7K and 5.77K euros
+- With a standard deviation of €1,666.63, it can be concluded that 96.52% of properties fall within the range of €2.7K and €5.77K
-- Through the scatter plot, a clearer clustering can be observed in areas up to 140 years old on the X-axis and up to 10K euros on the Y-axis
+- Through the scatter plot, a clearer clustering can be observed in areas up to 140 years old on the X-axis and up to €10K on the Y-axis
 - On this page, it is also possible to see the results by city using the filters